dplarson/dotfiles/README.md

 ## Requirements
-*Most*, but not all settings will work on OSX and Linux.
+*Most*, but not all settings will work on both OSX and Linux.

 * [homebrew by mxcl](https://github.com/mxcl/homebrew)